By Michael Hilkemeijer

 It also builds the communication and social skills of children while increasing their motivation and engagement in group activities.

-Collaboration is important in the early years because when children share joint attention in activities this process provides a significant cognitive challenge in itself.
+Collaboration in early childhood education is important because when children share joint attention in activities this process provides a significant cognitive challenge in itself.

 Studies have also indicated that those who favour ICT are likely to value collaborative working, enquiry and decision-making by children.
 This is one of the reasons why positively encouraging collaborative learning is a key principle in teaching ICT capability in early childhood education.

 Planning in Early Childhood Education

 The use of technology in preschool activities, looking at computers in particular, offers a rich range of possibilities for collaborative learning in the zone of proximal development.

 Therefore, the best organisational strategies for the early years setting should be at the most basic level to be able to make computers more a part of the general experience of play and dialogue alongside the writing area, the modelling, the books and play equipment.